 - Stabilization.
 This step includes physical detox but also preparing the client—and those close to them, from family and friends to employers—for what will happen in rehab once detox is complete.
 A solid support system is an important part of long-term recovery.

 - Fostering the patient’s entry into treatment.
 It’s not enough for the client to agree to enter treatment, or even to start treatment.
 They must complete treatment.
 Detox alone is only a temporary solution.
 If people don’t learn to cope without alcohol or drugs, if they don’t address the issues that led to the substance abuse, and if they don’t have continuing support, relapse and the need for another detox are much more likely.

 Foods for Alcohol Detox

 Even if you’re detoxing for health, not substance abuse, it’s a good idea to eliminate (or at least severely limit) alcohol consumption.
 Although most studies conclude that a drink (or sometimes two for men) is harmless, and maybe healthy, other studies say any amount of alcohol is toxic.

 The most important part of a detox diet is to drink plenty of noncaffeinated fluids: water, juice, broth, ice pops, and gelatin.
-You should aim for the equivalent of about 16 eight-ounce glasses per day for men, 11 for women.
-Alcohol is dehydrating.
+You should aim for the equivalent of about 16 eight-ounce glasses per day for men, 11 for women, because alcohol is dehydrating.